Dress Code and Appearance

 o Suit jacket: grey, blue or black (leather jackets or knitwear cannot be worn instead of a blazer/jacket)

-  o Skirt: may be just above the knee, but not mid-thigh length.
+o Skirt: may be just above the knee or mid-thigh length; no lycra.
 (Black jeans or leggings and very short skirts are not permitted.)

 o Shirt: any suitable smart, business-style shirt, with collar and sleeves.
 Subtle stripes and checks are acceptable, other patterns are not.
 The shirt must not be made of a sheer or see-through material.

 o Tie: male students are expected to wear the Sixth Form tie

 o Shoes: black or brown formal shoes (no boots or trainers)

 o Jumper: plain black or grey, V-neck, no logo (to be worn under a jacket and over a shirt – no hoodies or sweatshirts)